DevotionZhu/fzi_robot_interface_proposal/source/proposal/index.rst

 the joint version contains joint efforts, we propose to also include Cartesian wrenches to the Cartesian point definition, although this is only introduced in one of the existing interfaces.

+A jerk is added to the trajectory point definition, as well, so controllers executing a Cartesian trajectory can provide a smoother trajectory execution.
+As there is currently no message available to encode this, a custom message will be provided initially.
+Essentially, it would be a copy of ``geometry_msgs/Accel`` but reusing this would be semantically incorrect.
+There is also an `open discussion <https://github.com/ros/common_msgs/issues/137>`_ on adding Jerks to ``geometry_msgs`` which would be the preferable solution.

 .. code-block:: yaml
    :caption: CartesianTrajectoryPoint.msg